Samford Nursing Receives Major Grant to Prepare Nursing Educators

 The 2013-14 grant is expected to help up to 72 students at Samford.

 Martin noted that in 2012-13, Samford was able to use HRSA grant funds to help students from 14 different states extending from Massachusetts to California.
-To date, 164 students have benefitted from NFLP loan awards at Samford and are serving as nurse educators across the country.
+To date, 164 students have benefited from NFLP loan awards at Samford and are serving as nurse educators across the country.

 Faculty shortages in nursing schools are limiting student capacity at a time when the need for professional registered nurses is growing rapidly, Martin added.
 The passage of the Affordable Care Act and its impending full implementation in 2015 will increase the demand for registered nurses and advanced practice nurses.